National Television Collection

 It represents the evolution of the technological means of generating, storing and displaying moving images by electro-mechanical and electronic methods, from the late 19th century up to the present day, and aims to record the development of television content production, particularly in Britain.

-Take a look at the galleries below to see a selection of items from the Collection.
-We're only able to display a small portion of our Collections online - if you'd like to see more, book one of our Collection Tours or find out how you can Visit the Collections.
+We're only able to display a small portion of our Collections on this website – if you'd like to see more, book one of our Collection Tours, find out how you can Visit the Collections, or explore television in the Science Museum Group Collection Online.

 Our television receiver collection documents: the evolution of the technology behind the screen, perceptions of the medium's role in popular culture, and the nature of the television image.